 In the 1770s, renowned watchmaker Pierre Jaquet-Droz created The Writer, an automaton that can write a text on a piece of paper.
-The mechanical boy uses a goose feather, which he inks from time to time while his head turns towards the ink pot, then shakes his wrist to prevent the ink from spilling and continues the phrase, with his eyes following the text.
-It’s a 6,000 parts engineering masterpiece, but that’s not all: a set of replaceable cams define each letter, making the machine programmable and allowing for any text to be written.
+The mechanical boy uses a goose feather, which he inks from time to time while his head turns towards the ink pot, then shakes his wrist to prevent the ink from spilling, and continues the phrase, with his eyes following the text.
+It’s a 6,000-part engineering masterpiece, but that’s not all: a set of replaceable cams define each letter, making the machine programmable and allowing for any text to be written.
 The Writer is considered an ancestor of the modern-day computer.

 A type of AI that can perform any human intellectual task is called strong AI or artificial general intelligence (AGI).
 It is a hypothetical concept that is important to distinguish from applied (or weak) AI, which studies algorithms for solving specific problems.
 It is tempting to see the advancements in the applied AI field as steps towards strong AI, but there is no indication that is the case.

 Automated systems have been around for decades, but no one worries that the robots from a car production line will revolt and take over the world, even if they are better than us at assembling cars.
-It is software exhibiting what we consider to be markers of intelligence that makes us wonder, like answering questions, playing chess or driving a car and generally adapting and improving their ability to solve a specific problem.
+It is software exhibiting what we consider to be markers of intelligence that makes us wonder, like answering questions, playing chess, or driving a car and generally adapting and improving their ability to solve a specific problem.
 But in all these cases, the underlying learning mechanism and the goals are programmed by humans.

-AI can be dangerous, just like other tools that we’ve build, such as weapons.
-AI can be made to be unpredictable and potentially deadly, if put in control of certain systems.
+AI can be dangerous, just like other tools that we’ve built, such as weapons.
+AI can be made to be unpredictable and potentially deadly if put in control of certain systems.
 But the same can be said of a random number generator controlling a nuclear weapon: if it triggers a missile, we wouldn’t consider that it outsmarted us in some way.
 Worrying about AI taking over the world is a bit like worrying that if you make a very realistic painting of a lion, it might step out of the frame and eat you.
-No matter how sophisticated, AI will always execute commands ultimately programmed by humans, just like The Writer.
+No matter how sophisticated, AI will always execute commands programmed by humans, just like The Writer.